drangara/MFIX-Exa/docs/source_docs/qb/single_bubble.rst

    :align: center
    :alt: Sim comparison to single bubble injection experiment of Boyce

-   Comparison of experiment and MFiX-Exa simulaton for single bubbles injected into incipiently fluidized beds for increasing (left to right) injection times.
+   Comparison of experiment and MFIX-Exa simulaton for single bubbles injected into incipiently fluidized beds for increasing (left to right) injection times.

-The figure above provides a comparison between MFiX-Exa `19.08` simulation results and the experimental measurements.
+The figure above provides a comparison between MFIX-Exa `19.08` simulation results and the experimental measurements.
 In both cases, the particle data has been averaged onto a :math:`10` mm thick grid of :math:`21 \times 32` For the longer injection times, :math:`\delta t_{inj} \approx 100` and